Terror From the Right: Plots, Conspiracies and Racist Rampages Since Oklahoma City

 March 25, 2010

 A man later identified as Brody James Whitaker opens fire on two Florida state troopers during a routine traffic stop on I-75 in Sumter County.
 Whitaker flees, crashing his vehicle and continuing on foot.
 He is arrested two weeks later in Connecticut, where he challenges the authority of a judge and declares himself a “sovereign,” not American, citizen.
 Sovereigns typically believe that police have no right to regulate road travel.
 Whitaker is later extradited to Florida to face charges of assaulting and fleeing from a police officer.
+He is sentenced to life in prison in January 2012.

 March 27-28, 2010